pysat/pysatMissions/README.md

 A note on empirical models
 --------------------------
 pysatMissionPlanning allows users to interact with a number of upper atmospheric empirical models through the [pyglow](https://github.com/timduly4/pyglow) package.
 However, pyglow currently requires manual install through git.
 While pysatMissionPlanning can be installed and used without pyglow, it should be installed by the user to access the pyglow methods.
+Please follow the install instructions at https://github.com/timduly4/pyglow.

 # Using with pysat